-Fostering Positive Portrayals of Science-based Autism Treatment in the Media
+Supporting Positive Portrayals of Science-based Autism Treatment in the Media: The Role of Professionals

 Thank you all for participating in this group interview.
 Interacting effectively with the media is something that may not come easily for those advocating for science in the treatment of autism.
 Many of our most skilled clinicians and prolific researchers have not mastered the requisite skills needed to interact with members of media who write about autism treatment.

 Q: Andy, in your view, what is Job #1 when framing science-based autism treatment for the media?

 Dr. Andy Bondy: Several interactions with members of the media from Delaware taught us to focus on how the Delaware Autism Program actually helped individual children or families.
 While trying to describe the broad educational goals of a comprehensive program is interesting to some, exciting changes in family life, job performance, and meaningful community involvement always gathered the most positive attention.
 Showing children happily engaged in activities that readers or viewers could understand immediately worked better than showing the “practice” time.
 Doing one-on-one work is often simply the preamble to getting the skill into a functional context -so we highlighted the functional, practical outcome for all ages of our students -including getting real jobs in the community.

 Boldly and enthusiastically talk about the positive changes your strategies bring about -talk about helping children and adults become happy (i.e., they smile and laugh more often, tantrum less often), assume greater independence/self-reliance (i.e., they initiate more, become less prompt-dependent), broaden their horizons (i.e., they participate in more varied experiences, increase the number of games they play and the number of playmates).
 Don’t be concerned, while interacting with media representatives, that you are not holding to the strict definition of phrases they want to hear about -your colleagues will understand!